couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 # Couchbase Shell AI Workshop
 ## From Simple Chat to RAG

 Welcome!
 In this workshop, you'll build an AI-powered application using Couchbase Shell, starting with a simple chat request and evolving it into a RAG (Retrieval-Augmented Generation) system.

+---

-## Couchbase NoSQL Database – Quick Recap & Key Features for Building RAG Applications
+## Couchbase NoSQL Database Platform – Quick Recap
 Couchbase is a distributed NoSQL database that blends the flexibility of JSON document storage with the performance of a high-throughput, low-latency key-value store.
 It supports seamless scale-out, automatic sharding, and built-in replication, making it well-suited for AI-driven applications that require fast access to diverse, unstructured data.
 For Retrieval-Augmented Generation (RAG), Couchbase provides:
 - **Flexible JSON Document Model** : Store semi-structured and unstructured data without rigid schemas, ideal for knowledge bases and AI-ready content.